-Dr. Geri Williams dives into whether or not consuming fat makes you fat in this health tips video from Ideal You Health Center.
+Dr. Geri Williams dives into whether or not consuming fat makes you fat in this health tips video from Ideal You Weight Loss.

 Despite what you’ve been told, fat is not the enemy.
 In the 50’s and 70’s misleading research was done that gave dietary fat a bad name.
 First of all, whole food fats are essential building blocks for creating healthy cells and hormones in our body.